-It´s very likely that you will get sucked into endless forum discussions why X is better than Y or technical debates about the best bit depth.
+It´s very likely that you will get sucked into endless forum discussions about why X is better than Y or technical debates about the best bit depth.
 You want to avoid that.
 You want to get a simple working setup, get creative and get ideas recorded as fast as possible.
-I have used all programs out there over the years and Pro Tools turned out to be my favourite, but that is just my personal preference.
+I have used all programs out there over the years.
+Pro Tools turned out to be my favourite, but that is just my personal preference.
 Any DAW will do the job just fine.

 About the author: